bube054/go-custo-json/README.md

 - [Line comments `(// comment)` and Block comments `(/* comment */)`](#allowlinecomments)
 - [Extra whitespace in unusual places](#allowextraws)

 After parsing, `jsonvx` gives you a clean abstract syntax tree `(AST)` that you can either traverse manually or query using the built-in API.
-Each node in the tree implements a common JSON interface, so you can safely `inspect`, `transform`, or `stringify` data as needed.
+Each node in the tree implements a common `JSON interface`, so you can safely `inspect`, `transform`, or `stringify` data as needed.

 `jsonvx` is designed for flexibility and correctness — not raw performance.
 It prioritizes clarity and configurability over speed, making it perfect for tools, linters, formatters, and config loaders where input may vary or include non-standard extensions.

-If you need full control over how JSON is interpreted and a structured way to work with the result, jsonvx is for you.
+If you need full control over how `JSON` is interpreted and a structured way to work with the result, `jsonvx` is for you.

 ## Installing

-To start using jsonvx, install Go and run `go get`:
+To start using `jsonvx`, install [Go](https://golang.org) and run `go get`:

 ```sh
 $ go get -u github.com/bube054/jsonvx